 In addition to providing litigation support services, Dr. Boisso presents continuing legal education (CLE) seminars to bar associations and law firms.
-We are pleased to share our knowledge on the topics outlined below and also welcome the opportunity to discuss how we can tailor a seminar to the needs of your group.
-Please contact us to plan a CLE session by calling (214) 394-3165 or emailing us.
+B A is pleased to share its knowledge on the topics outlined below.
+We also welcome the opportunity to discuss how we can tailor a seminar to the needs of your group.
+Please contact Dr. Boisso to plan a CLE session by calling (214) 394-3165 or emailing.
 There is no charge for these services.

 Critical Issues in Calculating Economic Losses Resulting from Injury or Death

 A round table discussion of “earning capacity” versus “expected earnings;” forecasts of but-for and mitigating earnings; special cases of certain categories of workers; employee benefits; work-life and life expectancy; loss of household services; personal consumption offsets; income taxes; discount rates and present value calculations.